cqiann/Running-AlphaFold3/README.md

 # Running AlphaFold3
-Create the following .sh file, replace $JOBNAME, $USERNAME, $PATH_TO_INPUT_FILE with the job name you want, your Midway username, and the path to your AlphaFold3 input file :
+Create the following .sh file, replace $JOBNAME, $USERNAME, $PATH_TO_INPUT_FILE with the job name you want, your Midway username, and the path to your AlphaFold3 input file.
+When defining $BIND_PATHS

 ```
 #!/bin/bash